luckyframework/lucky/UPGRADE_NOTES.md

 - Update versions in `shard.yml`
   - Crystal should be `">= 1.0.0"`
   - Lucky should be `~> 0.29.0`
+  - Authentic should be `~> 0.8.1`
   - Caron SendgidAdapter should be `~> 0.2.0` if you're using SendGrid
+  - LuckyEnv should be `~> 0.1.4`
+  - LuckyTask should be `~> 0.1.1`
+  - JWT should be `~> 1.6.0`

 - Run `shards update`

 ### General updates

 - Remove: any usage of the `lucky build.release` task.
 Use `shards build --release --production` instead.
 [See PR for details](https://github.com/luckyframework/lucky/pull/1612)
 - Update: to Crystal version 1.0.0 or greater.
 Versions below 1.0 are no longer supported.
-[See PR](https://github.com/luckyframework/lucky/pull/1618)
+[See PR for details](https://github.com/luckyframework/lucky/pull/1618)
 - Update: your `AppServer` in `src/app_server.cr` to have a `listen` method defined.
 This method is now abstract on `Lucky::BaseAppServer`.
-[See PR](https://github.com/luckyframework/lucky/pull/1622)
+[See PR for details](https://github.com/luckyframework/lucky/pull/1622)
 - Update: if you use UUID for primary keys in your models, ensure you've added the "pgcrypto" extension to your DB.
 The `id` value will no longer be generated on the Crystal side.
-[See PR](https://github.com/luckyframework/avram/pull/725)
+[See PR for details](https://github.com/luckyframework/avram/pull/725)
 - Update: any usage of the `Status` enums in your SaveOperations to be `OperationStatus`.
-[See PR](https://github.com/luckyframework/avram/pull/759)
+[See PR for details](https://github.com/luckyframework/avram/pull/759)
 - Remove: any usage of `route` or `nested_route` from your actions, and replace them with the actual route.
-(Optionally, you can use the [Legacy Routing Shard](https://github.com/matthewmcgarvey/lucky_legacy_routing)) [See PR](https://github.com/luckyframework/lucky/pull/1597)
+(Optionally, you can use the [Legacy Routing Shard](https://github.com/matthewmcgarvey/lucky_legacy_routing)) [See PR for details](https://github.com/luckyframework/lucky/pull/1597)
 - Update: your `src/app.cr`, and move the requires for `config/server` and `config/**` to the top of the require stack.
-[See PR](https://github.com/luckyframework/lucky_cli/pull/676)
+[See PR for details](https://github.com/luckyframework/lucky_cli/pull/676)
 - Update: your `package.json` (Full Apps only) to use `yarn run mix` instead of just `mix`.
-[See PR](https://github.com/luckyframework/lucky_cli/pull/682)
+[See PR for details](https://github.com/luckyframework/lucky_cli/pull/682)
 - Update: your `src/app_server.cr` middleware stack with `Lucky::RequestIdHandler.new` at the top of the stack before `Lucky::ForceSSLHandler.new`.
-[See PR](https://github.com/luckyframework/lucky_cli/pull/700)
+[See PR for details](https://github.com/luckyframework/lucky_cli/pull/700)
 - Update: any usage of `add_belongs_to` with namespaced models to specify the `references` option.
-[See PR](https://github.com/luckyframework/avram/pull/742)
+[See PR for details](https://github.com/luckyframework/avram/pull/742)
--

 ### Optional updates